prog-1/trees-3/README.md

 > **Note**
 >
-> Use this snippet to split the words:
+> Use this snippet to split your input:
 >
 > ```go
 > f := func(c rune) bool { return !unicode.IsLetter(c) }